What it does

 What's next for HANQ

-After Hack the North, we hope to use what we learned from HANQ and how smart assistants work to create a helpful assistant.
+After Hack the North, we hope to use what we learned from HANQ and how smart assistants work to create an actually helpful assistant.
 We can train the bot by giving it different keywords, and we can increase the reaction time of the web scraping.
 HANQ is just the beginning; even though it may seem annoying, it can be tweaked to make it much more helpful in the future.